systemjs/systemjs/README.md

 where `main.js` is a module available in the System.register module format.

+### Bundling workflow

+For an example of a bundling workflow, see the Rollup Code Splitting starter project - https://github.com/rollup/rollup-starter-code-splitting.

 ### Package Name Maps

 Say `main.js` depends on loading `'lodash'`, then we can define a package name map: